DidactHQ/didact-docs/docs/core-concepts/flow-libraries/dependency-injection.md

 }
 ```

+## Don't register flows

+This may come as a surprise to you, but you do not have to register flows in the dependency injection registrar; the only thing you need to register are any flow dependencies, **not the flows themselves**.

 ## Inject dependencies

 Now that your registrar is setup, you can write your flows using the registered dependencies.
 As is standard procedure with normal dotnet dependency injection, if you want to use a dependency in a flow, you simply inject it into the flow's constructor like you would any other C# class.
-Most of the time, I inject dependencies into class constructors and then save those dependencies to `private read only` fields in the class.
+Most of the time, I inject dependencies into class constructors and then save those dependencies to `private readonly` fields in the class.

 Didact will take of the internal mechanics to make that happen under the hood.